Skip to main content

 WHICH ONE IS GCF?

-From the table above, look at the leftmost column, the divider (divisor).
+From the table above, look at the leftmost column, the divisor (or I colorfully wrote that as divider on the image).
 The ones which can divide ALL elements (numbers) are included as GCF.

 Those are 1 and 2 → 1 × 2 = 2.